ajanur/WithSecureCodeTest/README.md

 # Features
   1. Listing all products in tabular format.
   2. Adding new Product, Edit product and delete products.
-  3. Sorting all columns value with accending and decending order for each columns in Table.
+  3. Sorting all columns value with accending and decending order for each columns in Table by clicking column's header.
   4. Pagination with 5, 10, 15 items in one page.
   5. Search all products with text in descriptions.
   6. Show error message if no product found.